mxExpectationGREML: Create MxExpectationGREML Object

 Details

 "GREML" stands for "genomic-relatedness-matrix restricted maximum-likelihood."
 In the strictest sense of the term, it refers to genetic variance-component estimation from matrices of subjects' pairwise degree of genetic relatedness, as calculated from genome-wide marker data.
 It is from this original motivation that some of the terminology originates, such as calling 'y' the "phenotype" vector.
-However, OpenMx's implementation of GREML is applicable for analyses from any subject-matter domain, and in which the following assumptions are reasonable:
+However, OpenMx's implementation of GREML is applicable for restricted maximum-likelihood analyses from any subject-matter domain, and in which the following assumptions are reasonable:

-1. Conditional on 'X' (the covariates), the phenotype vector (response variable) 'y' is a single realization from a multivariate-normal distribution having (in general) a dense covariance matrix, 'V.'
+1. Conditional on 'X' (the covariates), the phenotype vector (response variable) 'y' is a single realization from a multivariate-normal distribution having (in general) a dense covariance matrix, 'V'.

 2. The parameters of the covariance matrix, such as variance components, are of primary interest.